-Benefit Description You pay Infertility services (cont.)
-High Option • Treatment for infertility when the cause of the infertility was a previous sterilization with or without surgical reversal All charges • Injectable fertility drugs, including but not limited to menotropins, hCG, GnRH agonists, and IVIG • Cost of home ovulation predictor kits or home pregnancy kits • Drugs related to the treatment of non-covered benefits • Infertility services that are not reasonably likely to result in success • Elective fertility preservation, such as egg freezing sought due to natural aging • Infertility treatments such as in vitro fertilization that might be needed after the necessary medical intervention Storage costs Allergy care High Option Testing and treatment \$20 per PCP visit Allergy injections \$35 per specialist visit Note: You pay the applicable copay for each visit to a doctor's office including each visit to a nurse for an injection.
-Allergy serum Nothing Not covered: Provocative food testing and Sublingual allergy desensitization All charges Treatment therapies High Option Chemotherapy and radiation therapy \$35 per visit Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed under Organ/Tissue Transplants in Section 5(b).
+Benefit Description You pay Allergy care (cont.)
+High Option Basic Option Provocative food testing and Sublingual allergy desensitization All charges All charges Treatment therapies High Option Basic Option Chemotherapy and radiation therapy \$35 per visit \$35 per visit Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed under Organ/Tissue Transplants in Section 5(b).
 Note: If you receive these services during an inpatient admission, then facility charges will apply.
-See Respiratory and inhalation therapy section 5(c) for applicable facility charges.
-Dialysis-hemodialysis and peritoneal dialysis Note: Copayment does not apply for peritoneal dialysis when self administered.
-Copayment will apply if services are rendered in the home by a plan provider. • Intravenous (IV) Infusion Therapy in a doctor's office or facility (For IV infusion and antibiotic treatment at home, see Home Health Services.) • Growth hormone therapy (GHT) Note: Growth hormone therapy is covered under Medical Benefits; office copay applies.
+See section 5(c) for applicable facility charges.
+Note: If you receive these services during an inpatient admission, then facility charge will apply.
+See section 5(c) for applicable facility charges.
+Respiratory and inhalation therapy Dialysis - hemodialysis and peritoneal dialysis Note: Copayment does not apply for peritoneal dialysis when self administered.
+Copayment will apply if services are rendered in the home by a plan provider. • Intravenous (IV) Infusion Therapy in a doctor's office or facility (For IV infusion and antibiotic treatment at home, see Home Health Services.)
+Growth hormone therapy (GHT) Note: Growth hormone therapy is covered under Medical Benefits; office copay applies.
 We cover growth hormone injectables under the prescription drug benefit.
 Note: We will only cover GHT when we preauthorize the treatment.
 Call 800-245-1206 for preauthorization.
 We will ask you to submit information that establishes that the GHT is medically necessary.
 Ask us to authorize GHT before you begin treatment; otherwise, we will only cover GHT services from the date you submit the information and it is authorized by Aetna.
 If you do not ask or if we determine GHT is not medically necessary, we will not cover the GHT or related services and supplies.
 See Services requiring our prior approval in Section 3.
+Physical and occupational therapies High Option Basic Option Sixty (60) visits per person, per calendar year for physical or occupational therapy or a combination of both for the services of each of the following: \$35 per visit Nothing during a covered inpatient admission \$35 per visit Nothing during a covered inpatient admission Qualified Physical therapists - • Occupational therapists Note: If you receive these services during an inpatient Note: If you receive these services during an inpatient We only cover therapy when a physician: • Orders the care; admission or outpatient visit, then facility charges will apply.
+See section 5(c) for applicable facility charges. admission or outpatient visit, then facility charges will apply See section 5(c) for applicable facility charges.